Yerba Buena Island: History

 Yerba Buena Island was the site of an Ohlone fishing village, Tuchayune.

 The island's name dates to the Portola Expedition, appearing on Ayala's 1775 chart of the bay as "Isla de Alcatraces", or "island of the pelicans", for the birds who were abundant there.
 Later Frederick William Beechey, an English naval officer and explorer, transferred the name "Alcatraz Island" to the rock which bears the name of the federal penitentiary.
 The name "la Ysla de la Yerba Buena" was given by early Spanish colonists as early as 1795.
 Yerba buena can refer to any of a number of fragrant herbal plants.
 In this instance, it referred to the native plant Clinopodium douglasii which was found growing in abundance around the Bay Area.
 The plant has a fragrance like spearmint, also commonly referred to as yerba buena, so the name was applied to Clinopodium douglasii as well.
-It isn't clear from any record if the island was named for the herb directly, or for the nearby cove and settlement of Yerba Buena.
+It is not clear from any record if the island was named for the herb directly, or for the nearby cove and settlement of Yerba Buena.

 The Isla de Yerba Buena was granted to one of the sons or grandsons of Joaquin Isidro de Castro (b.1732, Sinaloa), progenitor of one of the largest Californio families.

 Officially, the island was Yerba Buena Island until 1895, when on a decision by the United States Board on Geographic Names, it was changed to Goat Island.
-During the gold rush, a large number of goats were pastured on the island, and the name "Goat Island" came into popular use.
+During the gold rush, a large number of goats were pastured on the island.
+The name "Goat Island", came into widespread use.
 It was changed back to Yerba Buena Island on June 3, 1931.

+On March 3, 1871, Representative Stephen L. Mayham of the Subcommittee on Private Land Claims reported an unsuccessful claim by Thomas H. Dowling that he had purchased Yerba Buena Island on September 10, 1849, from Gorham Hyronemo Nye, who had received the island in 1835 "as a compensation for transporting the body of the deceased Governor José Figueroa from Monterey to Santa Barbara".